Editorial Review

 Key Reconstitution Rules

-For automated calculations, use our peptide calculator — input the vial size, solvent volume, and desired dose, and it will output the exact draw volume in syringe units.
-For a comprehensive reconstitution walkthrough, see our reconstitution guide.
+For automated calculations, use our peptide calculator.
+Input the vial size, solvent volume, and desired dose.
+It will output the exact draw volume in syringe units.
+For a full reconstitution walkthrough, see our reconstitution guide.

 Dosing Frequency and Cycling Guidelines

-How often and for how long peptides are administered is as important as the dose itself.
-Different peptide classes require different timing strategies:
+How often and for how long peptides are given is as important as the dose itself.
+Different peptide classes require different timing strategies.

 Daily Dosing Peptides

-BPC-157, KPV, AOD-9604, GHK-Cu (injectable), tesamorelin, and most growth hormone secretagogues (ipamorelin, GHRP-6, GHRP-2) require daily administration due to their short half-lives (minutes to hours).
+BPC-157, KPV, AOD-9604, GHK-Cu (injectable), tesamorelin, and most growth hormone secretagogues (ipamorelin, GHRP-6, GHRP-2) require daily dosing due to their short half-lives (minutes to hours).
 Some are dosed twice daily for sustained receptor engagement.
-These peptides generally do not require cycling — continuous use maintains the biological effect without receptor desensitization at standard doses.
+These peptides generally do not need cycling.
+Continuous use maintains the biological effect without receptor desensitization at standard doses.

 Weekly Dosing Peptides